HL7/davinci-pct/input/pagecontent/use_cases.md

     </tr>
      <tr>
         <td>Coinsurance</td>
-        <td>The percentage of costs of a covered health care service you pay (20%, for example) after a member has paid the deductible. </td>
+        <td>The percentage of costs of a covered health care service that is paid (20%, for example) after a member has paid the deductible. </td>
     </tr>
     <tr>
         <td>Collection of Services</td>